PoomSmart/CameraModes/FREADME.md

-Fork of PoomSmart's CameraModes that contains support for QRMode.
+CameraModes with support for QRMode.